vivaria/edisonrul.ing/docs/source/cards/w/weeping-idol.md

 ### Card Rulings

-●This is an Ignition Effect that activates in the hand.
+*   This is an Ignition Effect that activates in the hand.
 Removing from play 1 Tuner monster in your GY is a cost.